Simply connected varieties in characteristic $p>0$: Algebraization of formal morphisms and formal subbundles, by Jean-Beno it Bost

 Let $Y$ be closed subscheme of some $k$-scheme $X$, and denote $i:Y \hra X$ the inclusion morphism.
 By definition, an \emph{\'etale neighborhood} of $Y$ in $X$ is a commutative diagram of $k$-schemes:

 with $\nu$ \'etale at every point of $j(Y)$.

-Observe that the commutativity of the diagram (\ref{etnbd}) implies that $j$ is a closed immersion, and that $\nu$ is \'etale at every point of $j(Y)$ if and only if the morphism of formal completions induced by $\nu$ is an isomorphism of formal schemes.
+Observe that the commutativity of the diagram (\ref{etnbd}) implies that $j$ is a closed immersion.
+Moreover $\nu$ is \'etale at every point of $j(Y)$ if and only if the morphism of formal completions induced by $\nu$, is an isomorphism of formal schemes.
 (See for instance \cite{Gieseker77}, Section 4.)

 Besides, after replacing $\tilde{X}$ by some open Zariski neighborhood of $j(Y)$, we may assume that $\nu$ is an \'etale morphism.
-If moreover $X$ and $\tilde{X}$ are integral, then $\nu$ is birational iff it is an open immersion (\cf \cite{EGAIV4}, §18, Lemme 18.10.18, p.
+If moreover $X$ and $\tilde{X}$ are integral, furthermore $X$ and $\tilde{X}$ are connected (hence integral), then then $\nu$ is birational iff it is an open immersion (\cf \cite{EGAIV4}, §18, Lemme 18.10.18, p.
 166).

 Observe also that \'etale neighborhoods in $X$ of $Y$ and of the underlying reduced scheme $\vert Y \vert$ may be identified.

 \begin{proposition} Let $X$ be an integral proper $k$-scheme of dimension $d$, and let $H_1,\ldots,$ $H_e$, $1\leq e \leq d-1$, be ample effective Cartier divisors in $X$.
 Let us assume that $X$ is normal at every point of $H_1 \cap \cdots \cap H_e$.